feniljain/knowledge-base/compilers/README.md

 - A massively parallel, optimal functional runtime in Rust : https://github.com/Kindelia/HVM
 - A parser library for humans with powerful error recovery: https://github.com/zesterer/chumsky
 - ISLE: Instruction Selection/Lowering Expressions DSL: https://github.com/bytecodealliance/wasmtime/tree/main/cranelift/isle
+- A curated list of static analysis (SAST) tools for all programming languages, config files, build tools, and more.
+The focus is on tools which improve code quality: https://github.com/analysis-tools-dev/static-analysis
+- A curated list of dynamic analysis tools for all programming languages, binaries, and more: https://github.com/analysis-tools-dev/dynamic-analysis
+- Distributed compiler with a central scheduler to share build load: https://github.com/icecc/icecream
+- Compiler optimizer for arbitrary control flow based on equality saturation: https://github.com/jameysharp/optir

 ## Grammars: